swamiiyer/swamiiyer.github.io/_pages/cs210/assignments.md

 You may submit your files as many times as you like, up until the assignment deadline.
 The most recent submission is considered *active* by default and your score on the active submission is your official score for the assignment as well.
 You have the option of making any of your previous submissions active.

-Note: If your active submission is partial, your assignment score will also be partial, so in order to be eligible for full credit, make sure you have an active submission containing all the required files for the assignment.
+**Note**: If your active submission is partial, your assignment score will also be partial, so in order to be eligible for full credit, make sure you have an active submission containing all the required files for the assignment.

+### How the Assignments will be Scored

+#### Correctness

+Your solution to each assignment problem will be evaluated for correctness by an autograder.
+Each test that is used for this purpose is worth some number of points; your solution will receive all the points from a test that passes and 0 points from a test that does not pass.
+Your overall correctness score will be normalized to 80 points.

+#### Clarity and Efficiency

+Your solution to each assignment problem will additionally be checked by a TA for clarity and efficiency.
+Your code will receive 10 points if it meets our expectations (must include adequate comments, must follow good programming principles, and must meet any problem-specific requirements), and will be marked down otherwise.

+#### Notes File

+The given `notes.txt` file for an assignment must be uploaded with the three sections (\#1 mandatory, \#2 if applicable, and \#3 optional) filled in as appropriate.
+Your notes file will receive 10 points if it meets our expectations (section \#1 must provide a clear high-level description of each problem in no more than 100 words), and will be marked down otherwise.